vinnicc/dotfiles/.docs/00_setup.md

 # Setup

-Putting this here to just to help me setup new hardware.
+Putting this here to just to help me set up new hardware.
 This guide could get outdated pretty quick though.

 ```sh